suyash612/data-science-portfolio/AWS-Sagemaker-Pipeline/README.md

 I have implemented a regression problem using the AWS Sagemaker pipeline, with a conditional performance threshold step.

 ## Dataset
-Ecommerce text dataset from kaggle was used in this implementation.
-The textual column is a combination/concatenation of product title & product description
+Abalone Data Set dataset from UCI ML repository was used in this implementation.
+The aim for this task is to determine the age of an abalone snail from its physical measurements.
+The number of rings turns out to be a good approximation for age (age is rings + 1.5).
+We use the dataset to build a predictive model of the variable rings through these other physical measurements

 The dataset has the following features :

 - Data Set Characteristics: Multivariate
-- Number of Instances: 50425
+- Number of Instances: 4177
-- Number of classes: 4
-- Number of Attributes: 1
+- Number of Attributes: 8
-- Attribute Characteristics: Text
+- Attribute Characteristics: Categorical, Integer, Real
-- Associated Tasks: Multi-class Classification
+- Associated Tasks: Regression

-Link to the dataset : https://www.kaggle.com/datasets/saurabhshahane/ecommerce-text-classification
+Link to the dataset : https://archive.ics.uci.edu/ml/datasets/abalone

 ## High Level Design